MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-flow-tab.md

 ---
 title: Authentication flow for tabs
-description: Describes authentication flow in tabs, OAuth by Azure AD, and provides code sample ms.topic: conceptual ms.localizationpriority: medium
+description: In this module, learn Teams authentication flow in tabs, OAuth by Azure AD, and provides code sample ms.topic: conceptual ms.localizationpriority: medium
-keywords: teams authentication flow tabs
 ---
 # Microsoft Teams authentication flow for tabs